studioemma/magento2-theme-optimus/README.md

 * Removed breadcrumbs for screens smaller than 768px
 * Added a mobile pager (< select >) on category pages instead of default pager for screens smaller than 768px
-* Rearranged both the layered nav and sorting options on category pages for screens smaller than 768px.
-These are now placed in a readable manner above the category grid/list
 * The grid on category pages falls back to one column for screens smaller than 480px
 * Product actions (add to cart, add to wishlist, add to compare) have been added back to the category grid/list on screens smaller than 640px
 * Changed required form elements's colour from red to the default text colour, removed right align of labels